-If you lived in Thailand instead of United States, you would:
+If you moved to Thailand from the United States, you would:

 MAKE 81.3% LESS MONEY EVERY YEAR

 THAILAND ($9,900.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Thailand, that number is $9,900.00 per capita.